agoswami/sdcnd/Term1-P1-Finding-Lanes/README.md

 Description of the pipeline:
 a.
 Project is completed in jupyter notebook.

 b.
+Jupyter Notebook Steps:
-It goes through the steps of Importing required python packages, Reading a test image, Enhancing the python helper function, testing on images provided as part of project, building a pipeline to process images which are part of frames of a video, Test the pipeline on couple of video files provided as project input [Video1](https://github.com/agoswami/sdcnd/blob/master/Term1-P1-Finding-Lanes/test_videos/solidWhiteRight.mp4) [Video2](https://github.com/agoswami/sdcnd/blob/master/Term1-P1-Finding-Lanes/test_videos/solidYellowLeft.mp4), Finally test the pipeline on [Challenge Video](https://github.com/agoswami/sdcnd/blob/master/Term1-P1-Finding-Lanes/test_videos/challenge.mp4)
+  Importing required python packages,
+  Reading a test image, Enhancing the python helper function, Testing on images provided as part of project, Building a pipeline to process images which are part of frames of a video, Test the pipeline on couple of video files provided as project input [Video1](https://github.com/agoswami/sdcnd/blob/master/Term1-P1-Finding-Lanes/test_videos/solidWhiteRight.mp4) [Video2](https://github.com/agoswami/sdcnd/blob/master/Term1-P1-Finding-Lanes/test_videos/solidYellowLeft.mp4), Finally test the pipeline on [Challenge Video](https://github.com/agoswami/sdcnd/blob/master/Term1-P1-Finding-Lanes/test_videos/challenge.mp4)

 2. Identify any shortcomings